samwilson/hmw/content/people/frank-bertram-hussey.md

 He attended Guildford Grammar School 1920–1923[^FBHguildford] and then Duntroon from 1928{ref|Beverley1963} (when it was in Melbourne).{ref|RaeWestAus}

-In the lead-up to the Second World War he was seconded from the Army to oversee the construction of the railway on Rottnest (from Kingston Barracks to Oliver Hill).{ref|RaeWestAus}
+In the lead-up to the Second World War he was seconded from the Army to the federal Department of the Interior, to oversee the construction of the Kinston Barracks{ref|Army1969}
+and the railway on Rottnest Island.{ref|RaeWestAus}

-On Tuesday 3 March 1936 he married Hilda McCue (of Rockdale NSW[^WestAus1936p4]) in the hotel on Rottnest.[^WestAus1936p19]
+On Tuesday 3 March 1936 he married Hilda McCue (of Rockdale NSW{ref|WestAus1936p4}) in the hotel on Rottnest.[^WestAus1936p19]
 They were married in the Music Room.[^MilitaryWedding] Captain K. Hall was the chairman at the reception.[^MilitaryWedding]